- December 1, 2018

 The holidays are a special time.
 We reflect, celebrate, and share in more meaningful ways.
 We go to office parties, see old friends, and visit family.
 For some, this is an opportunity for joy and connection.
-For others, it brings up unhealed or partially healed hurts.
-Forgiveness in isolation is easy.
-Mastery requires us to face the fullness of it and still find compassion and understanding.
+For others, it brings up unhealed hurts.

 So, as you prepare to spend time with those who compel you to master forgiveness (or die trying), my gift to you this year is a simple practice that will surely nurture seeds of gratitude and love.

 While the complete forgiveness process might take several months or more to finish, you can make a lot of progress in a short period by using these tools.
-The work begins now, as you prepare to spend time or communicate with someone who has hurt you.
+As you prepare to spend time or communicate with someone who has hurt you, the work begins now.

 Step 1: Awareness

-Every time you think of the person, notice how you feel.
+Every time you think of the person, notice how you feel, emotionally, and in your body.
 Do you feel anxious, tense, angry, sad?
 Be specific.
 Then observe what happens next.
 Almost instantaneously, the story you have about the things that have happened will fire up inside of you like an engine responding to the spark of ignition.

 Step 2: Go into the Body

-Instead of letting the story play out as it always does, go back to how you feel.
+Instead of letting the story play out as it usually does, go back to how you feel.
 Now go a little deeper.
 What sensations do you experience in your body as you feel those feelings?
 Is your chest tight, breathing labored?
 Do you feel warm?
-With as much focus as possible take a detailed survey of the sensations you experience in that moment.
-Every time the story barks, go back to the body.
+With as much focus as possible, take a detailed survey of the sensations you experience.
+Every time the story rumbles, go back to the body.
 Go back to your perception of the present moment in your body.